-Is It Legal for a Motorcycle to Split Lanes in California?
+Is It Legal for a Motorcycle to Split Lanes in Orange County?

 California Vehicle Code Section 21658.1 defines “lane splitting”, also known as lane sharing or filtering, as riding a motorcycle “between rows of stopped or moving vehicles in the same lane.”
 Lane splitting is not illegal in the state of California.
 However, motorcyclists must still obey speed limits and lane split responsibly.
 The California Highway Patrol has adopted guidelines for motorcyclists to consider, such as the following:

 - Be mindful that danger increases as your speed increases